Learning Meta Representations of One-shot Relations for Temporal Knowledge Graph Link Prediction: Introduction

-In this paper, we extend the existing TKG LP tasks, i.e., interpolated and extrapolated LP, to the one-shot setting, and we propose a model learning \textbf{m}eta representations of \textbf{o}ne-\textbf{s}ho\textbf{t} relations for solving both tasks in TKGs (MOST).
-The main contribution of our work is three folded: \begin{itemize} \item We propose four new large-scale datasets for one-shot relational learning in TKGs.
-For every long-tail relation, we have a substantial number of associated TKG facts, which greatly alleviates instability in model training and evaluation. \item We fix the unfair evaluation settings employed by previous KG FSL methods, and report comprehensive evaluation results on our datasets. \item We propose a model solving both interpolated and extrapolated LP tasks for one-shot relations in TKGs, and evaluate our model on all four newly-proposed datasets.
-Our model achieves state-of-the-art performance on all datasets in both LP tasks while keeping a low time cost. \end{itemize}
+To this end, we extend both TKG interpolated and extrapolated LP to the one-shot setting, and propose a model learning \textbf{m}eta-representations of \textbf{o}ne-\textbf{s}ho\textbf{t} relations for solving both tasks in TKGs (MOST).
+MOST learns the meta-representation of each sparse relation $r$ based on its associated one-shot TKG fact.
+It further employs a metric function to compute the plausibility scores of the unobserved facts concerning $r$.
+The main contribution of our work (with corresponding sections) is summarized as follows: (1) We propose the one-shot TKG interpolated LP task.
+To the best of our knowledge, this is the first work generalizing TKG interpolated LP to the one-shot setting for predicting the links concerning sparse relations (Section \ref{sec: one shot setup}); (2) We fix the unreasonable task setting employed by the previous TKG one-shot relational learning method, and redefine the one-shot TKG extrapolated LP task.
+We conduct both subject and object entity prediction on the quadruples regarding sparse relations (Section \ref{sec: one shot setup}); (3) We propose four new large-scale datasets for one-shot relational learning on TKGs.
+For every sparse relation, we have a substantial number of associated TKG facts, which promotes reliable model training and evaluation (Section \ref{sec: new datasets}); (4) We propose a model solving both interpolated and extrapolated LP for one-shot relations on TKGs (Section \ref{sec: our method}).
+We evaluate our model on all four newly-proposed datasets and compare it with recent baselines.
+Our model achieves state-of-the-art performance on all datasets in both tasks (Section \ref{sec: experiments}).